-CONTRACT: This Contract (“Contract” or “Agreement”) together with any exhibits or attachments hereto or referred to herein, shall constitute the entire agreement between the parties, which shall govern and control all Work performed, and all materials supplied (“Subcontract Work”) by ,. (“Subcontractor”) for Polaris EPC, Inc. (“Contractor”) (each a “Party” or “Parties”) and shall be deemed incorporated into all Subcontract Work orders or written requests for Subcontract Work (“Purchase Order”) issued hereunder.
+CONTRACT: This Contract (“Contract” or “Agreement”) together with any exhibits or attachments hereto or referred to herein, shall constitute the entire agreement between the parties, which shall govern and control all Work performed, and all materials supplied (“Subcontract Work”) by . (“Subcontractor”) for Polaris EPC, Inc. (“Contractor”) (each a “Party” or “Parties”) and shall be deemed incorporated into all Subcontract Work orders or written requests for Subcontract Work (“Purchase Order”) issued hereunder.
 Contractor shall not be bound by any terms or conditions not set forth herein, unless set forth in writing and signed by an authorized representative of Contractor, and any additional or inconsistent terms not so agreed to by Contractor in writing shall be null and void.

 SUBCONTRACT WORK: The Contractor contracts with the Subcontractor for services to be performed as part of work (“Project”) under general contract with Contractor’s customer (“Owner”).
 The Subcontractor shall perform the Subcontract Work under the general direction of the Contractor to fulfill its obligations under its agreement with the Owner.
 The Subcontract Work is a portion of the Project and is to be performed in accordance with the terms of this Agreement in general and of the Purchase Order in specific.